Rishita332/Moozeek/README.md

 ### Recommendation Model
 The recommendation model is summarized in the `ContentBased_RecommendationSystem.ipynb` notebook.
 This contains the process of building a content-based filtering recommendation.
 The following parts were covered:

-1. _Package Setup_:
+1. __Package Setup__

 Firstly, we performed authentication using Spotipy
 ```
 SPOTIFY_API_KEY = os.getenv('SPOTIFY_API_KEY')
 SPOTIFY_CLIENT_ID = os.getenv('SPOTIFY_CLIENT_ID')